HermanL02/WarwickUniversity-Notes/202404/CS918 Revision.md

 Chain rule 0509_1042
 之前: what is smoothing and why do we use it in language modelling
 答案: 0509_1043
-之前: Describe one way of performing extrinsic evaluation of language modelse, and another way of performing intrinsic ev
+之前: Describe one way of performing extrinsic evaluation of language modelse, and another way of performing intrinsic evaluation?
+What is a disadvantage of each of these evaluation techniques?
+答案: 0509_1044